 so journaling helps me release my feelings with no worries.
 It’s also a great

-way to look back on how I felt back then and now I feel now.
+way to look back on how I felt back then and currently.
 I still have a

 diary from the fifth grade and it’s hilarious every time I read it.